Skip to navigation Skip to content

 Updating parental information, requires completing a SY105 - Tertiary Access Payment parent(s)/guardian(s) details form.
 The SY105 form is part of the SY104 form and is not available as a stand-alone form.
 Print the SY105 section of the SY104 to issue to customers.
 The SY104 is available within Online Forms on the Intranet.
 See the Resources page for a link.

 Parental income already verified for another income support payment, can be accepted for TAP.
+If the parental income is available on the FAO Income Previous year (FIPY) screen the customer does not need to provide Notice of Assessment (NOA) for their parent(s)/guardian(s).

 A MOD JY - Parent(s)/Guardian(s) details form, provided by the customer for another payment can also be used for TAP, however this form should not be issued to a TAP customer as it collects additional information irrelevant to the TAP payment.

 The Resources page contains examples, information on the relevant base or current tax year and links on the intranet, Services Australia website and internet.
-It also includes rejection and cancellation reason codes for TAP and high-level hierarchy rejection reason.
+It also includes rejection and cancellation reason codes for TAP and high-level hierarchy rejection reasons.

 Tertiary Access Payment (TAP)